davidje13/Refacto/README.md

 PORT=8080 npm start
 ```

+See the [deployment documentation](docs/DEPLOYING.md) for more
+details and out-of-the-box examples.

 *Note: by default, Refacto will use an in-memory database and will not
 offer any login capabilities.
 See the sections below for details on
 integrations and security considerations.*